-Your breath is a key component to working with your core.
+Your breath is a key component to coordinating with your core.
 Imagine the torso is like a cylinder — on the inhale it softens, expands and lengthens and on the exhale it firms and contracts in circumference, but keeps the length.
-When you breathe out, the loss of air volume increases the pressure in the cylinder, compacting the body's center point gravity, allowing it to move as one unit initiated by the belly.
+When you breathe out, the loss of air volume increases the pressure in the cylinder, narrowing the body's center point.
+This increased pressure and muscle activation allows our body to move as one unit initiated by the belly.

 Core muscles in this "team package" include:

-- Front body: transverse and rectus abdominus — muscles that run from just below your sternum to your waist
+- Front body: transverse and rectus abdominis—muscles that run from just below your sternum to your waist

 - Back body: erector spinae, latissimus dorsi, iliocostalis, and multifidus, spinalis, longissimus

-- Side body: internal and external obliques — muscles that run down along your sides, from your ribs to your upper hips; and quadratus laborum – flank muscles along the sides of the abdomen
+- Side body: internal and external obliques—muscles that run down along your sides, from your ribs to your upper hips; and quadratus lumborum–flank muscles along the sides of the waist

 - Hip flexors; inner thighs, gluteus maximus and medius, hamstrings, and rectus femoris